 And while language skills in the younger years are not necessarily the be-all and end-all, children do need to be able to understand what is going on, and for older children in particular, they can make a difference.
 Of course, if you’re applying for a place in bilingual stream, having age-appropriate skills in at least one of the languages is fairly essential.

 So, what about the interviews?
 What sort of questions do the children get asked?
-According to the school admissions teams, typical questions cover things such as hobbies and interests, family, favourite subjects and previous schools, however it’s not uncommon for more abstract topics to crop up, such as ‘what would you take to a desert island?’
+Typical questions cover things such as hobbies and interests, family, favourite subjects and previous schools, however it’s not uncommon for more abstract topics to crop up, such as ‘what would you take to a desert island?’

 The reason schools place so much emphasis on assessments is they need to ensure that any children they accept will be able to keep up with the curriculum.
-If a child is going to join a school at Year 4 or 5, they have to be able to hit the ground running to a certain extent.
+If a child is joining a school at Year 4 or 5, they have to be able to hit the ground running to a certain extent.
 If they have too much to catch up on, they’re likely to struggle.

 Remember that the purpose of Primary interviews is not to exclude or trip anyone up – it’s to ensure that each child fits the environment and is likely to thrive.

 Schools in Hong Kong are looking for students with a good attitude towards learning and families who will enhance the school community.
 If the children behave badly during the assessment process or display behaviour not declared in the application form, they’re unlikely to be accepted.
 If, on the other hand, they display enthusiasm and a willingness to learn and the skills mentioned earlier, they should meet the requirements.